bcmi/Rendered-Image-Harmonization-Dataset-RdHarmony/README.md

 # Rendered_Image_Harmonization_Dataset

-Welcome to the official homepage of the rendered image harmonization dataset. **RHHarmony** is a large-scale Rendered Human Harmonization dataset containing pairs of ground-truth rendered images and composite rendered images, which is useful for supervised image harmonization methods.
+Welcome to the official homepage of the rendered image harmonization dataset. **RdHarmony** is a large-scale Rendered Image Harmonization dataset containing pairs of ground-truth rendered images and composite rendered images with 11 novel categories, which is useful for supervised image harmonization methods.

 <img src='examples/dataset_examples.jpg' align="center" width=1024>

 ## Highlights

+- 11 categories, containing "human", "bottle", "cake", "motorcycle", "cow", "couch", "apple", "car",  "chair", "dog" and "knife"
-- 15000 ground-truth rendered images with image resolution of 1920*1080
+- 15000 ground-truth rendered images for "human" category and 1000 ground-truth rendered images for each other, with image resolution of 1920*1080
-- maximally 135000 pairs of ground-truth rendered images and composite rendered images
+- maximally 225000 pairs of ground-truth rendered images and composite rendered images
 - accurate foreground masks
 - automatic rendered image generation and composite image generation
 - 30 indoor/outdoor 3D scenes